oir/barkeep/README.md

 ### Notes

 - Progress variables (and `total` for progress bar) can be floating point types too.
 They can also be negative and/or decreasing (careful with the numeric type to avoid underflows).
-- Note that progress variable is taken by reference, which means it needs to outlive the display.
+- Note that progress variable is taken by pointer, which means it needs to outlive the display.

 ## Building
 ```